Does type of degree make a difference in employee compensation?

 - Credentials leading to best hire

-The Compensation Study can be used by employers to gauge where an organization’s compensation packages stack up in the industry.
-Job seekers can also utilize the study to compare job and compensation offers.
+The Compensation Report can be used by employers to gauge where an organization’s compensation packages stack up in the industry.
+Job seekers can also utilize the report to compare job and compensation offers.

-To receive your own copy of the Study (published in 2017), contact Cheyene Marling, Firestorm EVP of People Solutions and Program Analytics.
-By participating in this year’s study, you will be given a complimentary report of the 16th Annual Study – due to be released in the upcoming months.
+To receive your own copy of the report (published in 2017), contact Cheyene Marling, Firestorm EVP of People Solutions and Program Analytics.
+By participating, you will be given a complimentary copy of the 16th Annual Report – due to be released in the upcoming months.

-Participate in the 16th Annual Compensation Study and Receive a Complimentary Report – DEADLINE EXTENDED!
+Participate in the 16th Annual Compensation Report and Receive a Complimentary Report – DEADLINE PAST!

-- Only study participants will receive a complimentary copy of the study findings.
+- Only participants will receive a complimentary copy of the report findings.